LibreCAD/docs/ref/coordinates.rst

 When using cartesian coordinates for example, to set a 75 unit above and 65 units to the right of the previous point, use "@75,65".
 In this example, if the previous point was set at 20 units from 0 horizontally and 45 vertically from the origin (20,45), setting the next point @75,65 relative to 20,45, using @75,65 would result in a point at 100 units from 0 horizontally and 100 vertically (100,100 absolute).

-When using a polar coordinate, to draw a line 100mm and 45 degrees from the last point drawn at 25,45 (absolute cartesian coordinate) use "@100<45" (relative polar coordinate).
+As an example when using a polar coordinates, to draw a line 100mm and 45 degrees from the last point drawn at 25,45 (absolute cartesian coordinate) use "@100<45" (relative polar coordinate).

 .. figure:: /images/byAbsCoorRelCoor.png